GSTT-CSC/gstt-csc.github.io/_platforms/aide.md

 platform-image: /assets/img/platforms/aide_logo.png
 ---

-The AI Deployment Engine (AIDE) is an open-source tool which allows healthcare providers to deploy AI models safely, effectively, and efficiently by enabling the integration of AI models into clinical workflows.
+AIDE, the AI Deployment Engine, is an open-source tool which allows healthcare providers to deploy AI models safely, effectively, and efficiently by enabling the integration of AI models into clinical workflows.

 This comprehensive system encompasses administrative and clinical tasks, as well as regulatory compliance, and is in development with [MONAI Deploy](https://monai.io/), an international working group led by [King's College London (KCL) and the AI Centre's Industry Partner, NVIDIA](https://www.aicentre.co.uk/news-and-events/news/new-monai-tool-eases-development-ai-assisted-annotation-models).